pedbrgs/pedbrgs/README.md

 ### About me

 <p align="justify">
 I received my bachelor's degree in <a href="https://geesufmg.com/"> Systems Engineering</a> from <a href="https://ufmg.br/"> Universidade Federal de Minas Gerais</a> in 2019 and I received my master's degree in Computational Intelligence from <a href="https://ufmg.br/"> Universidade Federal de Minas Gerais</a> in 2021.
-I'm currently working as Data Scientist at <a href="https://bigdata.com.br/en/">Big Data</a>.
+I'm currently a PhD student in Optimization at <a href="https://ufmg.br/"> Universidade Federal de Minas Gerais</a> and working as Data Scientist at <a href="https://bigdata.com.br/en/">Big Data</a>.
 My main interests are computer vision, data science, machine learning and optimization.
 In my free time, I like training Brazilian jiu jitsu, skateboarding, traveling and cooking.
 Feel free to get in touch!
 </p>

 ***